Skip To Content

 A transparent firm will willingly share its rate sheet and abide by it.
 They should provide itemized invoices on request and without hesitancy.
 Client billing preferences should be customizable and established for future engagements.

-To match a client with the right court reporter, the firm should ask a series of questions to be sure they can fill service expectations and are prepared for the deposition.
+If you are wondering how to find a court reporter, the firm should ask a series of questions to be sure they can fill service expectations and are prepared for the deposition.

-It is important for court reporting firms to be innovative and keep up with rapidly changing legal technology.
-They should be experts with internet streaming and secure remote video deposition technology.
+It is important for court reporting firms to be innovative and keep up with rapidly changing legal technology, offering streamlined deposition management for in-person and remote depositions alike.
+They should be experts in internet streaming and secure remote video deposition technology.

-The firm should provide an on-line repository where you can access all your transcripts, exhibits, calendars and invoices.
+The firm should provide an online repository where you can access all your spoken word transcripts, exhibits, calendars and invoices.
 This on-demand feature provides clients the ability to obtain all their deposition related material, whenever and wherever.

 Expect your court reporting firm to be experts in the rules and ethical practice of court reporting.
 Compliance knowledge is especially significant when you think of what is at stake.
+Experienced national court reporters follow both state and NCRA ethical standards to ensure compliance across jurisdictions.
 Violations of court reporter rules could make a difference in winning or losing a case.

-Excellent service, transparency, current technology and compliance knowledge all build trust and confidence in a court reporting firm.
+Excellent service, transparency, modern deposition management, and compliance knowledge all build trust and confidence in a court reporting firm.
 You should be confident that the firm will resolve issues promptly, deliver quality products and services, and provide clarity on cost/pricing.

-When high standards govern the company’s actions, trust and rapport builds over time, and clients stay for years.
+When high standards govern the company’s actions, trust and rapport build over time, and clients stay for years.

 With a trusted court reporting service, clients see: